Bill & Ted's Excellent Adventure: Box office

-Bill & Ted had its theatrical release on February 17, 1989 and grossed $40.4 million domestically on a budget of about $10 million.
+Bill & Ted's Excellent Adventure had its theatrical release on February 17, 1989 and grossed $40.4 million domestically on a budget of about $10 million.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 82% based on 54 reviews, with an average rating of 6.80/10.
+On Rotten Tomatoes, the film holds an approval rating of 83% based on 58 reviews, with an average rating of 6.90/10.
 The website's critical consensus reads: "Keanu Reeves and Alex Winter are just charming, goofy, and silly enough to make this fluffy time-travel Adventure work".
-On Metacritic, the film holds a weighted average score of 50 out of 100, based on 16 critics, indicating "mixed or average reviews".
+On Metacritic, the film holds a weighted average score of 50 out of 100, based on 16 critics, indicating "mixed or average" reviews.